jjerphan/joblib_dask_deadlock/README.md

 **tl;dr** : aims at reproducing a dead lock when using `joblib.Parallel` with `dask` as a back-end.

-**⚠️ For now, I can't reproduce the problem, I am trying to reach the exact same setup I had to reproduce it.**

 **Context**:

 The context is a bit cumbersome: